 An unusual tiredness more tenacious than usual.
 Lawrence take exams.
 The result falls, he suffers from a bronchial cancer at an advanced stage.
 The announcement is experienced as“an earthquake”.
 Then begins for him long months of treatment “violent and difficult to bear”.
 At 65, Laurent, of an optimistic nature, deploys a powerful rage for life.
 Today on borrowed time, this “miraculously ” as he calls himself, regrets having

 “smoked for more than thirty years.
 I was stupid not to listen to prevention messages.”
 Head of the thoracic surgery department at Saint-Joseph hospital in Marseille, Iliès Bouabdallah is not surprised.“The people I operate on have the same story almost all the time.
 Examinations for suspicion of other pathologies or even for two years, a Covid.
-“In his office, he looks one last time at the 3D images of the lungs of the patient he is about to operate on.
+“In his office, he looks one last time at the 3D images of the lungs of the patient he is regarding to operate on.

 “We discovered a suspicious spot on him by chance.
 In this disease, the prognosis is linked to the stage of diagnosis.
 If the cancer is located only in the lung, there is a 90% survival rate at 5 years.
 On the other hand, if it is already metastatic, survival is catastrophic.
 Less than 10%.
 Still, it is extremely rare to discover lung cancer at an early stage because there are no symptoms.”
 With 33,000 deaths (1.5 million worldwide) for 46,000 new cases per year in France, lung cancer is one of the most common and deadliest.
 “It’s almost the equivalent of a Covid every year,laments the specialist.
-Tragedies that could have been avoided because, in 80% of cases, it is smokers or former smokers in whom tobacco is responsible for the disease
+Tragedies that might have been avoided because, in 80% of cases, it is smokers or former smokers in whom tobacco is responsible for the disease

 .